 Types of Medical Benefits You Can Receive

-Workers’ Compensation insurance will typically pay for all reasonably necessary medical care related to your on-the-job injury or illness.
+Under Arkansas Workers’ Compensation law, insurance will typically pay for all reasonably necessary medical care related to your on-the-job injury or illness.

 This includes visits to an approved health care provider, necessary surgeries, hospital care, physical therapy, prescription drugs, braces, and crutches or other medical supplies, as long as they are ordered by your approved physician.

 You are not responsible for the medical bills as long as the workers’ compensation carrier approves the doctor you are seeing.
-So, before being treated be sure you have that approval.
+So make sure you have that approval before obtaining treatment.

 Otherwise, if you see a doctor without the carrier’s approval, you may be legally responsible for the expenses you incur.